ens-labs/AEEIncidentsPython/README.md

 # AEEIncidentsPython

-AEEIncidents made in Python with suds, this is based on the Ruby "version" I made..
+AEEIncidents made in Python with suds, this is based on the Ruby "version" I made.
 Minified version, only works in terminal.
-The Web App is in progress.
+I am also going to do a sort of API with this by using Djando, it is on its way.

 The basic script is: **breakdownreport.py**

 Requirements